Orijen Freeze-Dried Dog Food Review

 The fourth ingredient is herring, a fatty marine fish naturally high in protein as well as omega 3 fatty acids, essential oils needed by every dog to sustain life.

-The sixth ingredient lists pea fiber, a mixture of both soluble and insoluble dietary fiber derived from pea hulls.
+The ninth ingredient lists pea fiber, a mixture of both soluble and insoluble dietary fiber derived from pea hulls.
 Aside from the usual benefits of fiber, this agricultural by-product provides no other nutritional value to a dog.

 From here, the list goes on to include a number of other items.